 Parlay bets are also commonly referred to as combination bets or accumulators.

-For example, you can place a parlay wager where you select the Giants, Lions and Chiefs to all win their games on Sunday.
+For example, you can place a parlay wager where you select the Senators, Maple Leafs, and Canucks to all win their games on a given night in the NHL.
 The odds for each of these teams is multiplied together to find your “parlay odds” which are then multiplied by your risk amount to find your potential payout.

 If each of the teams win their games your parlay bet is a winner.
 If just one of these teams loses then your parlay bet is also a loser.
 More on this example below…